 There are many places to explore, right on your doorstep within Stafford Borough.

-Stafford Borough Council has a number of award-winning parks.
-We look after over 300 hectares of parks and open spaces, over 76 play areas and over 18,000 trees across the Borough.
+We have a number of award-winning parks and look after over 300 hectares of parks and open spaces, over 76 play areas and over 18,000 trees across the Borough.
 Our parks are an ideal place to relax and unwind and the variety of spaces means that there is an ideal space for everyone.

 If you prefer to visit the town centres, take a walk around and explore all they have to offer in Our Beautiful Borough.

-Stafford Borough Council have a number of longer doorstep walks in the below areas that are approximately between 3 and 5miles long.
+We also have a number of longer doorstep walks in the below areas that are approximately between 3 and 5 miles long.
 We are seeking feedback and would be interested to hear from you or any groups that would be interested in reviewing them to make suggestions for improvements and to include your own local knowledge.
 Email us at email@example.com or telephone number 01785 619675 for more information.